-There will be required Discussion posts for each lecture topic (incorporating content and concepts from both the lecture and the associated readings).
-These threaded Discussions will vary in topic and are not intended to be especially long or time consuming beyond the time already spent watching lectures and reading.
+There will be required Discussion posts most weeks that incorporate content and concepts from lecture and the associated readings.
+These threaded discussions will vary in topic and are not intended to be especially long or time consuming beyond the time already spent watching lectures and reading.
 You are required to post something original as well as respond in a meaningful way to your classmates' posts.
 The idea is to generate a discussion...go figure.
-These will have soft (=recommended) deadlines of T and Th at midnight, and a hard deadline of Friday at midnight.
-These Discussions are intended to get you actively thinking about lecture material.
+These are due Thursday at midnight, and we may pick up some of the emerging themes in class on Friday.
+These discussions are intended to get you actively thinking about lecture material and prevent you from falling behind in lecture and reading assignments.

-Journals
+JOURNALS:

-You will be keeping a natural history journal for the duration of the semester.
-In this journal will go...
+- You will be keeping a natural history journal for the duration of the semester.

-- 1) All notes, observations, illustrations, and musings related to labs. - 2) A formatted entry for each class field trip. - 3) One hour, minimum, of additional writing and/or drawing weekly.

-At least one half-hour of the weekly writing needs to be observational (e.g., how a spider spins her web, how a group of deer move across a meadow they're foraging in, how different trees bend differently in the wind, etc.) while the other half hour can include random thoughts, poetry, responses to our readings or drawing.
-I will collect these journals regularly, or alternatively, I may have you post photos of your entries for an online upload.
-I want to help you get started with meaningful, accurate, and appropriate journaling.
 A properly formatted nature journal gets you looking at the world and listening to your own thoughts and creates a scientifically useful record for yourself and others in perpetuity.
+I want to help you get started with meaningful, accurate, and appropriate journaling. - In this journal will go... - 1) All notes, observations, illustrations, and musings related to labs. - 2) A formatted entry for each class field trip. - 3) One hour of additional "free" writing.

+- At least one half-hour of the weekly writing needs to be observational (e.g., how a spider spins her web, how a group of deer move across a meadow they're foraging in, how different trees bend differently in the wind, etc.) while the other half hour can include random thoughts, poetry, responses to our readings or drawing. - I will inspect these journals regularly, or alternatively, I may have you post photos of your entries for an online upload.
+I will provide feedback, but I will not grade them until the end of the semester.